Q: Bottom line, why should I vote for these bonds?

 A: If these bonds are not approved by voters, the projects would be delayed until a future bond is passed or other funding sources are identified.

 A: Streets, intersections, curbs, gutters and other facilities need constant maintenance and improvement to operate safely and efficiently.
-City Council and staff use a master planning process to address needs, and part of the funding model involves tying specific projects to specific bond packages.
-The city seeks public approval as funding is needed and this is the third of four bond referenda as part of the current 10-year plan.
+City Council and staff use a master planning process to address needs, and part of the funding model involves tying specific projects to specific bond packages so money is borrowed closer to when projects begin.
+The city seeks public approval as funding is needed and this is the final of four bond referenda as part of the current 10-year plan.

 Q: What determines the size of the bond package?